eclipse-sumo/sumo/docs/web/docs/Basics/Basic_Computer_Skills.md

 # Running Programs from the Command Line

-SUMO consists of many separate programs for different simulation-related tasks (a reference to all the seperate programs can be found [here](../SUMO_at_a_Glance.md#included_applications) and a list of the additional Tools [here](../index.md#additional_tools)).
+SUMO consists of many separate programs for different simulation-related tasks (a reference to all the separate programs can be found [here](../SUMO_at_a_Glance.md#included_applications) and a list of the additional Tools [here](../index.md#additional_tools)).
 Only [sumo-gui](../sumo-gui.md) (*sumo-gui.exe*) and [netedit](../netedit.md) (*netedit.exe*) have a
 graphical user interface (GUI).
 All other programs must be called from